majkus1/majkus1/README.md

 <h1 align="center">Hi 👋, I'm Michal Lipka</h1>
-<h3 align="center">I'm a Fullstack Web Developer specializing in React, Next.js, and Node.js, with nearly 2 years of commercial experience.
+<h3>I'm a Fullstack Web Developer specializing in React, Next.js, and Node.js, with nearly 2 years of commercial experience.
 I started my journey in 2021, creating my first freelance projects, and in December 2023 I began working professionally in the betting industry.</h3>

 <h3>I focus on building modern web applications and PWAs with secure authentication (JWT), API integrations, and cloud deployments.